micahwoods/atcweb3/content/post/remember-this-checking-in-after-implementing-gp-mlsn/index.md

 subtitle: How things are going in the second year of using MLSN and GP
 tags:
 - MLSN
-- Paspalum
+- paspalum
-- GP
+- growth potential
 title: "Remember this?
 Saving $150,000 in a year?
 I checked the results 8 months later"
-author: Micah Woods
+authors: [admin]
 image:
   preview_only: yes
 ---